microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

 a component.

 `componentInitializingFirstTime()` will be called only the first time the `initialize()` is called.
 In here we perform setup operations that we only want to happen once. `await super.componentInitializingFirstTime()` calls the `componentInitializingFirstTime()` function on the `PrimedComponent`.
-In here we create and set the `root` SharedMap.
+In here we create and set the `root` SharedDirectory.
 We need to call this first to ensure the root is available later.
-Next we create a new counter, called `"clicks"` on our root map `this.root.set("clicks", 0, CounterValueType.Name);`
+Next we create a new counter, called `"clicks"` on our root directory `this.root.set("clicks", 0, CounterValueType.Name);`

 ```typescript
 private static readonly supportedInterfaces = ["IComponentHTMLVisual"];